Robert Menli Lyon

-Robert Menli Lyon (born Robert Milne; 1789–1874) was a pioneering Western Australian settler who became one of the earliest outspoken advocates for Indigenous Australian rights and welfare in the colony.
+Robert Menli Lyon (born Robert Milne; 1789–1874) was a Scottish-born Australian settler who became one of the earliest outspoken advocates for Indigenous Australian rights and welfare in the colony.
 He published the first information on the Aboriginal language of the Perth area.

 Early life

 Lyon was born in Inverness, Scotland.
 He is thought to have had a career in the army in his youth and probably attained the military rank of captain.
 In 1829, at the age of about forty, Milne immigrated to what was then the British colony of Western Australia.
 During his time in Western Australia, Milne made no claim to military rank, initially preferring to be known simply as Robert Milne.
 Shortly after his arrival, he adopted the name Robert Menli Lyon, Menli being an anagram of Milne.

 Aboriginal contact

 Lyon travelled widely in the colony and had friendly contact with the local Aboriginals.
 He saw the mistrust, hostility and sometimes violence with which the frontier settlers treated the Aboriginals and became an outspoken defender of their rights.
 He spoke in their defence at a number of public meetings, arguing against proposed punitive expeditions and other violent measures and instead proposing policies of negotiation and conciliation.
 His stance alienated him from many settlers and he became a target of hostility himself.